Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

 The attribute name and value is captured by both.
-But usfm-js has a simpler structure to represent it.
+But the JSON structure to represent it, is slightly different.

 ## Error Cases